 Managing symptoms directly related to anatomic variation

 Women with congenital GU anomalies presenting with symptoms can typically have their symptoms managed with a variety of surgical and non-surgical options.
 As each woman is unique, treatment plans are highly individualized to address her specific needs.
-As such, we have developed a multidisciplinary program composed of providers from female pelvic medicine & reconstructive surgery (FPMRS), reproductive endocrinology and infertility (REI), and Pediatric surgery, sexual counselors, and physical therapists.
+As such, we have developed a multidisciplinary program composed of providers from female pelvic medicine & reconstructive surgery (FPMRS), reproductive endocrinology and infertility (REI), and pediatric surgery, as well as sexual counselors and physical therapists.

 - When a woman’s symptoms are related to obstruction of the vagina from either a hymen or a vaginal septum, typically surgical resection can allow for normal menstruation as well as reproductive activities.
-As mentioned previously, given the risk associated with septum for CAKUT, often we will perform imaging prior to surgical management.
+Given the risk associated with septum for CAKUT, often we will perform imaging prior to surgical management.

 - When a woman’s symptoms are related to reproductive difficulty, sometimes surgical management can improve outcomes.

 - Women born without a vagina are offered vaginal reconstruction utilizing a minimally invasive approach.

 Managing reproductive outcomes in women with GU anomalies